 Course Objectives

-Participants in the training will be able to:
+Following the training, participants should be able to:

 1. Identify the types, prevalence, and severity of TBI.